-Prosser Creek Reservoir is popular for canoeing, paddleboarding, kayaking, fishing, and swimming.
+Prosser Creek Reservoir is popular for canoeing, paddle boarding, kayaking, fishing, and swimming.
 Year-round fishing is enjoyed, and ice fishing is possible in the winter, depending on conditions.
-Single family campsites and group camping opportunities exist on the northwest side of the Reservoir.
+Single family campsites and group camping opportunities exist on the northwest side of the reservoir.

-A boat ramp is located at Prosser Ranch Group Campground at the end of Prosser and Lakeside Campground Road, on the west side of Prosser Reservoir.
+A boat ramp is located at Prosser Ranch Group Campground at the end of Prosser Road and Lakeside Campground Road, on the west side of Prosser Reservoir.
 Hand-off launching is possible at Lakeside Campground and other areas on the north and south ends of the reservoir, depending on water level.
 Because of fluctuations in the reservoir water level, boat launching facilities may not always be operable.
 Often, the paved ramps are exposed above the water level.
 In these conditions, it is usually possible to launch using a four-wheel drive vehicle.
-This can be done at various locations around the lake designated in the Tahoe National Forest Motor Vehicle Use Map.
+This can be done at various locations around the lake as designated in the Tahoe National Forest Motor Vehicle Use Map.

 Prosser Reservoir has a speed restriction on the lake.
 Power boating is allowed; however, a 10-mph speed limit is enforced.
+There is no water skiing permitted on Prosser Reservoir because of this speed limit restriction.